learn-co-curriculum/spring-mod-2-password-handling/README.md

 out, that would be bad news.
 When creating applications that handle passwords and storing these passwords, we need to be careful with how this information is passed around.

-So far, we have been storing our passwords in plain text.
-Look at our database where we stored the passwords for our `mary` and `admin` users in plain, visible text.

 How can we protect our passwords and other sensitive data in a more secure way?
 Let's first define some common words when it comes to securing passwords.